NNPDF/apfelcomb/README.md

 For DIS there is one additional field:
 - **process**	- The process string of the observable (e.g DIS\_F2P, see APFEL)

+### Important note on subgrid ordering
+If your FK table consists of more than one subgrid to be merged into a single table, then the ordering of the subgrids in their subgrid **id** is vital.
+The `merge\_allgrids.py` script will merge the subgrids in order of their **id**.
+So if you are constructing an FK table for a merged W+/W-/Z dataset, it is crucial that the ordering of the corresponding W+/W-/Z subgrids in id matches the ordering in COMMONDATA.

 ### Operators